 Any team has the option to refuse participation in videotaping, tape recording, and still photography by opposing teams.
-In the Championship Round, a team may not refuse to be videotaped, tape recorded, live streamed, or photographed by the host organization.
 Media coverage will be allowed.
 Media representatives authorized by the host committee or the National Board will wear identification badges.

-Rule 4.15.
-Jury Trial
+Rule 4.15.Jury Trial